 Grapes absolutely need to be grown on a trellis.
 Popular choices are arbors or pergolas, but I have also seen beautiful grape vines grown on a sturdy wood fence.

 Hops are scramblers, and will quickly grow up any trellis.
 Keep in mind, hops plants can get very tall, so the trellis needs to be big and sturdy.

 Hardy kiwi do well growing on a chain-link fence.
 They need it to be as warm as possible, so growing them up gives them the benefit of getting sun all throughout the plant.

 Aren’t trellises expensive?

 They can be!
-But they don’t have to cost much at all.
+But they don’t have to cost much at all, depending on the materials you have available to upcycle.
+And it depends on how creative you want to get.
 I made a video about using trellises in the vegetable garden, using materials we had laying around the farm.
 The video is on my YouTube channel.
 You can check it out here.

 Are you going to try using trellises in the garden?

 Have I inspired you?
 Are you going to try using trellises in your garden this year?
 Please let me know in the comments, or share a picture of your garden trellises!

 If you’d like more help with gardening and sustainability, you need to check out Ultimate Bundle’s Gardening and Sustainable Living Bundle.
 It has 6 courses, 21 ebooks, and 5 planners and printables, for ONLY $24.99!